DanVano/School_Student_Database/README.md

 ### Known Bugs

 After the intial input pop-up box occurs the precending pop-ups dont load into focus.
 The following code is placed into each function --> root = tk.Tk(), root.withdraw(), root.destroy() and parent = root to bypass the issuse.
-A cleaner universial fix would be ideal.
+A cleaner universial fix would be ideal which would allow for better code readability

 dvanovcan@gmail.com